danielwbeebe/React-Native-Tutorial/README.md

 ## Getting Started

-To start using React Native ...
+To start using React Native, you should install the React Native npm package by running the following code in your terminal:

+        npm install -g react-native-cli

 ## Code Examples